kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 Let $S^\*$ the set of states A won in an optimal solution.
 If a state $i$ is in $S^\*$, A needs exactly the minimum majority of votes, so if there were $v_i$ votes, we need $\lfloor v_i/2 \rfloor + 1$ votes.
 If a state is not in $S^\*$, there's no reason to spend any votes there, so it should be 0.

-Given these observtions, we can model this problem as picking a set of items corresponding to the states and DC, with weights equal to their electoral votes and costs equal to the minimum majority of popular votes.
+Given these observations, we can model this problem as picking a set of items corresponding to the states and DC, with weights equal to their electoral votes and costs equal to the minimum majority of popular votes.

 Picking a state corresponds to candidate A winning that state.
 We want to pick a set of items that minimizes the total cost (number of popular votes) but has total weight greater or equal 270 (the minimum majority of the electoral votes).

-More generally, let $S$ be a set of items, wher item $i \in S$ has cost $c_i$ and weight $w_i$.
+More generally, let $S$ be a set of items, where item $i \in S$ has cost $c_i$ and weight $w_i$.
 The problem can be formulated as an integer linear programming if we introduce $x_i \in \{0, 1\}$ where $x_i = 1$ corresponds to picking that item.

 $$\min \sum_{i \in S} x_i c_i$$